NikaChe/nikache.github.io/_posts/2019-07-10-Advices_for_chatbot.md

 title: "Advices for chatbot"
 date: 2019-07-10
 ---
-- Start from dafining the goal of bot and what you need to achieve it
+- Start from defining the goal of bot and what you need to achieve it
 - Include small talk
-- For each intent more then 50 examples
+- For each intent write more then 50 examples
-- Don't tag every word in sentence
+- Don't tag as entity every word in sentence
-- Don't write example, that are only entities
+- Don't write sentences, that are only entities
 -

+Entities extraction for chatbot RASA.
+Ways:

+- Duckling.
+Duckling is a rule-based entity extraction library developed by Facebook
+- CRFEntityExtractor.
+Extract entities defined in examples.
+Good for cases with a lot of date
+- SpacyExtractor.
+Extract PER, ORG and MISC (for French), based on pretrained entities, so can be good if there is no much data

 References: